Josh-Brearley/node-notes-v2/README.md

 This is a notes app created with Node.js with the potential for adding a MongoDB backend to store data.

-Credits: Ben Maudslay - Teacher.
+ Additional Credits: Ben Maudslay - Teacher.